Marin Blog · Outdoor Adventures Collection

-Posted in Best Marin Attractions on Thursday, February 8, 2018 by MCVB Staff
+Posted in Blogging Marin on Monday, November 22, 2021 by MCVB Staff

 The rainy season has finally hit Marin and the county’s highest peak—Mount Tamalpais—recorded a whopping 43 inches of precipitation from the first big storm of the season.
 For nature-lovers, the big rainfall means great waterfall hikes in the woodsy hills, canyons and ravines of Marin’s parklands and open space.

-One of my favorite waterfall hikes is the Cataract Falls Trail Loop near Alpine Dam in the watershed district lands.
+One favorite waterfall hike is the Cataract Falls Trail Loop near Alpine Dam in the watershed district lands.
 The woodsy trail climbs steeply up a narrow, redwood-and-bay gladed ravine, passing a series of nine cascading waterfalls on Cataract Creek along the way.
 It’s about a mile and a half to the top of the trail but you can opt for a 7-mile loop that includes scenic vistas stretching to the Pacific Ocean.
 At the moment, Cataract Falls is inaccessible to cars because of emergency work on Bolinas-Fairfax Road and is possible from the Laurel Dell Trailhead on West Ridgecrest Boulevard.
 Then it’s a 2-mile hike to access a view of the upper falls.
 Parking is free and typically fills early in the day due to the trail’s popularity.

 Cascade Falls in Mill Valley’s Cascade Canyon is one of the easiest waterfalls to visit in Marin.
 More of a leisurely walk than a hike, the falls are located deep within a woodsy canyon near the Three Wells and Cascade Dam.
 The falls are best seen after a heavy rain.
 To get there, follow Cascade Drive just past the last intersection with Throckmorton Avenue to a small dirt parking lot with a wooden sign that says “Cascade Falls”.